wallabag/android-app/README.md

 Wallabag has been made for you to comfortably read and archive your articles.

-You can download wallabag on wallabag.org and follow the instructions to install it on your own server, or you can directly sign up on framabag.org
+You can download wallabag on wallabag.org and follow the instructions to install it on your own server, or you can directly sign up on [framabag.org](https://www.framabag.org/) or [wallabag.it](https://www.wallabag.it/en).

 This android application allows you to put a link in your wallabag instance, letting you can read your wallabag links offline.